 We do not publish the dates of Trustees' meetings.

-We will send you an acknowledgement letter as soon as we are able to following receipt of your application at our office.
+We will send you an acknowledgement letter within 10 working days following receipt of your application at our office.
 If your application is in an unacceptable form, is ineligible or of a low priority we will advise you of this in this letter.

 We will assess all acceptable applications and may contact you for further information and/or to make a personal visit.